mhahsler/seriation/README.md

 Seriation methods for dissimilarity data reorder the set of objects in the data.
-The methods fall into several groups based on the criteria they try to optimize, constraints (like dendrograms) and the algorithmic approach.
+The methods fall into several groups based on the criteria they try to optimize, constraints (like dendrograms), and the algorithmic approach.

 ### Dendrogram leaf order